mustafashabib/verbosity-ios/Readme.md

 # Verbosity

 A simple word game for the iOS.
+Make as many words as possible.